 LIVE IN SERVICES

 Australia’s number one mental health issue is accommodation.
-That’s why Mental Illness Fellowship Victoria is passionate about creating quality places to live for people with a mental illness.
+That’s why MI Fellowship is passionate about creating quality places to live for people with a mental illness.
 Stable, supportive homes allow people with a mental illness to connect to services, the community or employment.
 It allows people to stay on treatments and out of hospitals.

 MI Fellowship has the following residential options available.